 After the immediate danger Truth statements can focus on the destructive patterns the BPD falls into and the need -and opportunity- for them to address them.

-You must remind the BPD that hte must take responsibility and not blame others.
+You must remind the BPD that she must take responsibility and not blame others.

 Prognosis Of BPD

-BPD tend to improve over time, with or without therapy.
+BPD tends to improve over time, with or without therapy.